How Active Education Scaled 10x While Managing 55 Remote Workers

 "I'm a designer.
 I'm all crayons and pens and graphics and creativity," Lee says.

-But taking the helm meant learning fast—including inheriting Zenefits, the payroll platform costing thousands annually.
+But taking the helm meant learning fast—including inheriting Zenefits, a payroll platform with high fixed costs.

-The problems stacked up quickly.
+The challenges quickly became clear.
 Zenefits charged fixed costs even when seasonal staff weren't working.
 Onboarding each employee took 15-20 minutes.
 And for someone with zero payroll experience, navigating California's complex labor laws—overtime calculations, meal and rest break requirements, split shift premiums—felt overwhelming.

-Lee needed visibility into which programs were profitable, where staff were clocking in, and how much each school district cost in labor.
+As the organization grew, Lee needed greater visibility into which programs were profitable, where staff were clocking in, and how much each school district cost in labor.
 Zenefits wasn't built for that.

 “I had to learn a lot of skills.
 And one of the first things that I looked at was payroll.”